kodavarthilakshmiprasanna/my-first-project/README.md

-# my-first-project
+# my-first-internship at codsoft
-This is my internship project
+This is my internship project on codsoft platform which is very exited as a fresher